KahWee - Web Development, AI Tools & Tech Trends

 Switching from Node to Bun - Part 1

-Modern APIs: Native File and Glob implementations that outperform Node alternatives
+Modern APIs: Native File and Glob implementations that outperform Node alternatives.

-TOML support: Built-in parser for cleaner configuration files
+TOML support: Built-in parser for configuration files.

 File Operations: Before and After